On Dakota prairie, home of Trump's DHS pick, immigration crackdown threatens way of life, economy

 “We will ensure that our borders are secure,” she told the committee, “and we’re addressing all threats that may come in from any direction.”

-Like many migrants interviewed by the AP, the two lack health insurance, a driver’s license and can’t open a bank account.
-But that hasn’t stopped them from finding work.

-Within two weeks of arriving, Yoni, just 15 at the time, landed a job at the local egg farm for $12 an hour with a fake green card he bought for $150.
-He now earns double that in construction and says he’s able to wire more remittances to family in Guatemala than friends who settled in California because rent in his state is cheap.
+Within two weeks of arriving, Yoni, just 15, landed a job at the local egg farm for $12 an hour with a fake green card he bought for $150.
+He now earns double that in construction and says he’s able to wire more remittances to family in Guatemala than friends who settled in California because rent in the state is cheap.

 “Things are a little bit better here,” Yoni said in Spanish on a rare day off because his employer suspended work due to the extreme cold.
 “At least I know that if I work hard here I’ll get paid.”